-Sponsors all over the world are embracing best practice sponsorship – adding value to the fan experience and favouring meaning and creativity over volume or visibility.
+Sponsors all over the world are embracing best practice sponsorship – adding value to the fan experience, aligning with fan and customer passions, and favouring meaning and creativity over volume or visibility.
 This is fantastic, and as the gulf between great sponsors and old-school sponsors widens, more see the light and jump the chasm.

 Except the sponsors that don’t.
 They decide that their best approach is incremental improvement, and they count it as a “win” if their sponsorship isn’t as crap this year as it was last year.
 They’re no longer textbook terrible, but they are utterly lacking in distinction.
 All the sponsorships in the portfolio look virtually the same.
 They’re beige.

 As British politician Benjamin Disraeli once said, “The most dangerous strategy is to jump a chasm in two leaps”, but that’s exactly what you’re doing.
 Meanwhile, your competition is racing away on the other side!

 Beige sponsorship is an abomination.
 The only thing that could make your sponsorship worse is if it were wearing Crocs and singing Nickelback.
 Why?
 Because you’re not just blithely doing sponsorship badly, which is easy for a pro-active sponsor to change with a new skillset and approach.
 No, for whatever reason, your company has made the decision to be mediocre.

 If you’re reading this and realising that some, if not all, of your sponsorships fall into the category of “beige”, I’ve got a few strategies that could help you shift your approach and get much better results.